-On 16 Oct 14, AAT submitted a response to an HMRC consultation document on the Internationally mobile employees and earnings related securities
+On 16 Oct 14, AAT submitted a response to an HMRC consultation in respect of Internationally mobile employees and earnings related securities

-This consultation introduces a proposed legislative change to align the income tax and NICs treatment as far as possible.
-However, due to international social security treaties and agreements, a full alignment of income tax and NIC rules would create a risk of double charging for some internationally mobile employees
+This consultation outlined a proposed legislative change intended to align the income tax and national insurance treatments as far as possible.
+While at the same time recognising that due to international social security treaties and agreements, a full alignment of income tax and NIC rules would create a risk of double charging for some internationally mobile employees

-AAT expressed concerned that, if adopted, the draft legislation will have a disproportionate administrative impact on smaller scale employers, who nonetheless employ Internationally Mobile Employees (IMEs) and who may wish to award Employment Related Securities (ERS).
-Therefore AAT recommended that HMRC provide help and guidance to help employers of IMEs to mitigate the increase in administration they are likely to face and to ensure that they are in a position to meet the proposed April 2015 deadline.
+AAT expressed concerned that, if adopted, the draft legislation would have a disproportionate administrative impact on smaller scale employers engaging Internationally Mobile Employees (IMEs) and who might wish to award Employment Related Securities.

+In order to address the concerns expressed AAT recommended that HMRC provide help and guidance to help employers of IMEs to mitigate the increase in administration they are likely to face in order to meet the proposed April 2015 deadline.

-AAT response to Internationally mobile employees and earnings related securities (PDF)
+AAT response to internationally mobile employees and earnings related securities (PDF)

-On 15 Oct 14, AAT submitted a response to a Financial Reporting Council consultation document on the Regulation of Auditors of Local Public Bodies
+On 15 Oct 14, AAT submitted a response to a Financial Reporting Council (FRC) consultation in respect of the Regulation of Auditors of Local Public Bodies

-The consultation document asked for views on the way in which the FRC should give effect to three specific responsibilities delegated to it under the Order.
-These are to:
+The consultation sought views on the way in which the FRC should give effect to three specific delegated responsibilities to:

-- make regulations on the reports, known as transparency reports, which the 2014 Act requires auditors of major local bodies to publish each year; - make regulations about the keeping of the Register of Local Public Auditors; - give statutory guidance to the RSBs on the level of competence and experience required for the approval of those individuals within a local public audit firm that are able to take
+- 1) make regulations on the reports, known as transparency reports, which the Local Audit and Accountability Act 2014 requires auditors of major local bodies to publish each year; - 2) make regulations about the keeping of the Register of Local Public Auditors; - 3) give statutory guidance to the Recognised Supervisory Bodies on the level of competence and experience required for the approval of those individuals within a local public audit firm that are able to take.

-From a public perception and confidence viewpoint, AAT's view is that there should be a presumption that there is one set of standards applicable to all audits and a consistent quality of auditing across the entire spectrum of audits.
-AAT therefore welcomes these proposals to align the requirements for local public bodies' audits with other types of audits as an essential underlying concept of the Regulations and Guidelines.
+It is AAT's view is that there should be a presumption that there is one set of standards applicable supported by a consistent quality of auditing applied across the entire spectrum of audits.
+As a result AAT, therefore, welcomed the proposals.